 Discover Other Cat Islands in Japan

-Sanagi Island isn’t the only island in Japan known as cat island.
-Such kind of islands is actually scattered across the country.
+Sanagi Island is one of Japan’s cat islands.
+Other regions in Japan also have islands known as cat islands.
+Such islands are actually scattered across the country.

-To find out about other cat islands in Japan, refer to our article on the Top 10 Cat Islands in Japan!
+For more information about other cat islands in Japan that you can add to your itinerary, refer to our article on the Top 10 Cat Islands in Japan!

 The Rabbit Island in Japan